gunnervj/account-search-grpc/Readme.md

 gRPC:

 - It is built on Protocol Buffer(Protobuf)
-- Mutiplex many requests with one connection through HTTP 2
+- Mutiplex many requests with one connection through HTTP/2
 - In-Born code generation in numerous languages
 - Smaller payload
 - Header compression